Carrington, North Dakota: Television

 Midcontinent Communications provides cable service to the city of Carrington and New Rockford.
 Dakota Central Telecommunications provides cable service to Carrington, Jamestown, and other nearby communities.

 Education

-The city of Carrington is served by Carrington Elementary School and Carrington High School.
+Carrington is served by the Carrington Public Schools.
+It operates the Carrington School.
+In the 2025-26 academic year, the district reported a total of 604 students.
+The system operates Carrington Elementary School and Carrington High School.
 Prairie View Adventist School is also in Carrington.

 Transportation

 Two federal highways pass through Carrington.
 U.S. 281 runs north to south through the area.
 U.S. 52 runs east and west, co-signed with ND 200 and to U.S. 281, then runs northwest and southeast route.
 ND 200 runs east and west through the area.

 Highways that run through Carrington include U.S. 52, U.S. 281, ND 200 and Foster County CR 1605.
 The city is also served by both the Canadian Pacific Railway and the Red River Valley and Western Railroad.